ajaytingare/ANN-and-CNN-on-Hand-written-digit-recognition/README.md

 Output layer: 10 neurons, one for each digit (0-9).
 Activation functions: ReLU for hidden layers and softmax for the output layer.

-2. Convolutional Neural Network (CNN)
+  2. Convolutional Neural Network (CNN):

 A deep learning model specifically designed for image data.
 Convolutional layers: Extract features from the input images using filters.